JWKennington/sgn-ligo/docs/user-guide/gwdata_noise_source.md

 - `L1`: LIGO Livingston (Louisiana, USA)
 - `V1`: Virgo (Italy)

-Each detector has a unique noise spectrum that matches the design sensitivity or specific observing run characteristics of the actual detectors.
+Each detector has a unique noise spectrum inspired by the sensitivity characteristics of the actual detectors.

 ### Real-time Mode